 Summary of the benefits of frozen fruit and vegetables vs fresh

-In order to recap what we just learned, here is a summary of the benefits that frozen produce provides us:
+In order to recap what we just learned, here is a summary of the benefits of frozen fruit and vegetables vs. fresh:

 - They’re just a nutritious, and sometimes even more so, as the fresh version